fscottfoti/togethermap-help/docs/hooked.md

 ## Place-based Conversations

-A big part of that is place-based commenting.
+A big part of TM is place-based commenting.
 It's a pretty simple addition to an idea that's everywhere on the web.
 Basically you have a conversation thread tied to each and every place you make.
+Make a comment and see what other followers of the collection have to say in response.